Explore the treasures

 What is the reason for the introduction of the Caribbean guilder?

-What will be the exchange rate of the Caribbean guilder to the U.S. dollar?
+What is the exchange rate of the Caribbean guilder to the U.S. dollar?

-Like the Netherlands-Antillean guilder, the Caribbean guilder will be legally pegged to the U.S. dollar at an exchange rate of US$1 = 1.79.
+Like the Netherlands-Antillean guilder, the Caribbean guilder is legally pegged to the U.S. dollar at a fixed exchange rate of US$1 = 1.79.

 Still have questions?